Book review: Wine Production and Quality

-The book divides into easily manageable sections.
 Part 1 is about wine production.
 It begins with nature; vines, climate and the soil.
 Then it covers the impact of terroir and the work undertaken during the vineyard year.
 You’ll meet different grape varieties, vineyard techniques, pests and diseases and how all these interrelate.
 From the harvest, it moves on to how the winery processes the grapes into wine.
 It explains Red, white, rosé and sparkling wine making, then maturation and bottling.
 It also has some of the main variations used in these processes that create different styles.
 There’s a real insight into what happens when things go wrong and need intervention.

 You’ll see how technically excellent wine can still be dull.
 It describes how wine faults occur and their remedies.
 You’ll see how some “flaws” if present in small amounts can add interest and identity.
 While the best wine communicates a sense of place, that is not always its role.

 At every stage, producers need to take decisions.
 Their operating context and the winemakers’ values will constrain what is practicable.
 The book makes weather, chemistry, tradition, regulation, finance and customer influences easily understandable.

 Obviously, different sections of the book may have particular appeal depending on personal preference.
 For example, I’m at my happiest in the vineyard.
 It’s because without ripe, healthy grapes are essential.
 You can’t make a silk purse out of a sow’s ear.
 It’s amazing what wineries can achieve with manipulation, though that comes at extra cost.
 Getting it right in the vineyard is the key.